 - if a birth parent is dead or incapacitated or can not be contacted – any evidence before the Court that the birth parent no longer intended or intends the substitute parents to obtain a Parentage Order about the child.

 The Supreme Court may take into consideration any other relevant matter.

-If you would like to discuss your surrogacy journey, you can speak to one of our senior solicitors specialising in surrogacy.
+If you would like to discuss your surrogacy journey, you can speak to one of our experienced solicitors specialising in surrogacy.